 The temporary closure of the Company's stores has had, and may continue to have, an adverse impact on the Company's financial condition, results of operations and liquidity.
-In the first quarter of 2020, the Company took several steps to increase its cash position and preserve financial flexibility in light of uncertainties resulting from the COVID-19 pandemic, including (i) the drawdown of \$43.7 million in principal amount under the revolving credit facility on March 20, 2020 and an amendment to the revolving credit facility to extend the term to August 2021; (ii) temporary furloughs of substantially all store and distribution center personnel and a significant portion of the corporate staff, with employee benefits for eligible employees continued through the temporary furloughs; (iii) temporary tiered salary reductions for management level corporate employees and a reduction to the cash portion of non-employee director fees; (iv) extensions of payment terms with vendors and suppliers; and (v) temporarily suspending share repurchases.
-Other measures taken by the Company to mitigate the impact of the pandemic that began in the first quarter of 2020 and are continuing include negotiating rent concessions with landlords and executing substantial reductions in operating expenses, store occupancy costs, capital expenditures and other costs.
+In the first quarter of 2020, the Company took several steps to increase its cash position and preserve financial flexibility in light of uncertainties resulting from the COVID-19 pandemic, including (i) the drawdown of \$43.7 million in principal amount under the revolving credit facility on March 20, 2020 and an amendment to the revolving credit facility to extend the term to August 2021; (ii) temporary furloughs of substantially all store and distribution center personnel and a significant portion of the corporate staff, with employee benefits for eligible employees continued through the temporary furloughs; (iii) temporary tiered salary reductions for management level corporate employees and a reduction to the cash portion of non-employee director fees; and (iv) extensions of payment terms with vendors and suppliers.
+Other measures taken by the Company to mitigate the impact of the pandemic that began in the first quarter of 2020 and are continuing include (i) negotiating rent concessions with landlords; (ii) executing substantial reductions in operating expenses, store occupancy costs, capital expenditures and other costs; and (iii) temporarily suspending share repurchases and dividend payments.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security ("CARES") Act was signed into law.
 The provisions include technical corrections to tax depreciation methods for qualified improvement property which allow for accelerated depreciation, an employee retention tax credit and the deferral of the employer portion of social security deposits.
-As of October 31, 2020, the Company had deferred payment of approximately \$3.5 million of amounts due for the employer portion of social security tax deposits.
-The Company expects to defer approximately \$1.2 million of additional tax deposits during the remainder of the calendar year as allowed by the CARES Act.
+Under the CARES Act, the Company deferred payment of approximately \$1.7 million of amounts due for the employer portion of social security tax deposits during the six months ended August 1, 2020.
+The Company expects to defer approximately \$3.0 million of additional tax deposits during the remainder of the calendar year as allowed by the CARES Act.
 The total amounts of deferred payroll taxes will be paid in two equal installments during the fourth calendar quarters of 2021 and 2022.
 In addition, in the second quarter of 2020, the Company recognized a \$1.5 million benefit related to the employee retention credit created under the CARES Act based on qualified wages paid primarily to store and distribution center associates.
-The retention credit is included in selling, general and administrative expenses on the condensed consolidated statements of operations for the thirty-nine weeks ended October 31, 2020.
+The retention credit is included in selling, general and administrative expenses on the condensed consolidated statements of operations for the twenty-six and thirteen weeks ended August 1, 2020.